 Neighbors & Crops

-As the farm is very new, it actually hasn’t produced a single harvest yet.
-So, in 2013 our friends Carlos, Elisa and Felipe, founders of La Palma y El Tucán, developed a plan to work with 40 of their neighbors to create a sustainable relationship model (named Neighbors & Crops) which buys the coffee cherries from their neighbors for experimenting with different processing methods in search of the perfect cup.
+In 2013 our friends Carlos, Elisa and Felipe, founders of La Palma y El Tucán, developed a plan to work with their neighbors to create a sustainable relationship model.
+They named the program Neighbors & Crops and have identified more than 200 coffee producers within a 10 km radius to take part.
+La Palma y El Tucan buys the coffee cherries from these neighbors, provide training for exceptional harvesting, and experiment with different processing methods in search of the perfect cup.

 The plan was to select and train specific pickers in high quality coffee harvesting methods.
 They would then work with the neighbors to select, pick, and buy the cherry.
 These families are paid 50% more than the country average for their coffee cherry, as well as given additional coffee trees grown at the La Palma y El Tucán nursery.